rbenv/rbenv/README.md

 ### Installing Ruby versions

-The `rbenv install` command doesn't ship with rbenv out of the box, but is provided by the [ruby-build][] project.
+The `rbenv install` command doesn't ship with ruby out of the box, but is provided by the [ruby-build][] project.
 If you installed it either as part of GitHub checkout process outlined above or via Homebrew, you should be able to: